prochazkaml/MichalOS/README.md

 - Intel 80386 or higher, Pentium recommended
 - At least 80 kB RAM, 256 kB recommended
-- An EGA video card, VGA recommended
+- A VGA video card
 - A keyboard

 ## Screenshots